 |Cost||$5,000 for the whole treatment||$925 – $2,500 per tooth|

 |Treatment Length||6 – 18 Months (maybe longer, depending on the severity of misalignment)||2 visits (A week at most)|

 |Goals||Natural correction of teeth||Synthetic correction for a quick and easy solution|

 Both, veneers and Invisalign have their own pros and cons.
-However, people have started giving more thought to using Invisalign in Singapore, since it is a natural solution.
-You should consult an aesthetic dental clinic in Singapore with years of experience creating smile makeovers with both procedures.
+However, people have started giving more thought to using Invisalign in Singapore, since it is a painless, non-invasive solution.
+You should consult an aesthetic dental clinic in Singapore with dentists possessing skills that focus on creating smile makeovers with both procedures.

 To have our a look at your teeth by our dentists in Singapore, you can book an appointment online or come to our clinic at the heart of Singapore’s key shopping belt.
 You can also call us at +65-6734-0739 for any questions you may have about your appointment.